ericjohannesson/cmd-sync/README.md

 # cmd-sync
 A bash-script for making the file structure of a *destination directory* identical to the file structure of a *source directory* (without changing the source), where each destination file is the result of applying a user-specified *shell command* to the corresponding source file.
+Beware, however, that supplied with a suitable command, the script *can* do virtually *anything* (like erasing the source directory).

 The script uses [GNU find](https://www.gnu.org/software/findutils/) for listing the path and modification-time of each file, and [GNU diff](https://www.gnu.org/software/diffutils/) for determining the least amount of changes required.
 If a file named `.cmd-sync-ignore` is present immediately inside the *source directory*, each line of which is a regular expression that can be interpreted by [GNU grep](https://www.gnu.org/software/grep/), the script will ignore files whose path matches either of these expressions.